mui/material-ui/docs/data/system/components/grid/grid.md

 The grid container that renders inside another grid container is a nested grid which inherits the `columns` and `spacing` from the top.
 The deep nested grid will inherit the props from the upper nested grid if it receives those props.

-👌 There is no limit on the levels of the nested grids but you should use it wisely.

 {{"demo": "NestedGrid.js", "bg": true}}

 ## Columns